lre-security-systems-team/redteamllm/README.md

 # from the repo root
 python3 -m build .          # creates dist/*.whl and *.tar.gz
 pip install dist/*.whl      # install into your environment

+# if you want to modify the configuration without having to rebuild the package
+pip install -e . # This will create a link directly to the local package.
+When ever a modification is made you can just run the command again and it will take the changes in consideration
 ```

 ### 3.2  Launch